Sylius/Sylius/docs/api/shipping_methods.rst

 .. note::

-    Read more about :doc:`Shipping Method in the component docs</components/Shipping/models>`.
+    Read more about :doc:`Shipping Methods in the component docs</components/Shipping/models>`.

 Getting a Single Shipping Method
 --------------------------------

-To retrieve the details of the shipping method you will need to call the ``/api/v1/shipping-methods/code`` endpoint with the ``GET`` method.
+To retrieve the details of a shipping method you will need to call the ``/api/v1/shipping-methods/code`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^